Etranacogene Dezaparvovec-drlb (Hemgenix)

 - Member is 18 years of age or older;

-- Member meets either of the following:
+- Member meets both of the following:

-- Member has a current or history of a life-threatening hemorrhage; or
+- Member has a current or history of a life-threatening hemorrhage;

-- Member has a history of repeated, serious spontaneous bleeding episodes;
+- Member has a history of repeated, serious spontaneous bleeding episodes; and

 Aetna considers all other indications as experimental, investigational, or unproven.